Charging Electric Vehicles 101

 • Ultra-fast charging stations with an energy output of 350kW can charge vehicles with large batteries (100kWh+) to 80 percent in about 15 minutes.
 Vehicles that can accept that power level are only starting to enter the market.

-Fast charging provides the ability for EV drivers to travel beyond their home base, making long-distance trips doable in a shorter amount of time.
+Fast charging allows EV drivers to travel beyond their home base, making long-distance trips doable in less time.
 Additionally, they are important in metropolitan settings, with public and private fleets, and for people without good access to home charging.
 They also boost prospective EV owners’ confidence and reduce perceived range anxiety, helping to increase EV adoption.
 Further, fast charging stations are critical for increasing EV adoption amongst transportation network companies like Uber and Lyft.

 DC Fast Charging plug standards